LambdaColdStorage/gpt-tf2-keras/README.md

 ### Text Generation <a name="text-generation"></a>

 The first application is to fine-tune GPT2 to generate text of a particular "style."
 We have two examples here: the screenplay of `Kill Bill,` and the first five books of `A Song of Ice and Fire`.
-The training data is stored as a single `.txt` file.
+Each training dataset is stored as a single `.txt` file.

 For testing, we condition the text generation by the starter sentence `She picked up the sword` and see if the fine-tuned model can create any exciting output.